finnianr/Eiffel-Loop/doc/Contents.md

 **Log files**

 All log files are put in a sub directory logs of the current working directory.
-If you are making your application loggable using [http://www.eiffel-loop.com/unknown](EL_SUB_APPLICATION) then these log files are automatically deleted when the application exits.
+If you are making your application loggable using [Unknown-path](EL_SUB_APPLICATION) then these log files are automatically deleted when the application exits.
 If you want a chance to inspect the log files in an editor before they disappear there are a number of ways to do this:

 Use the command line switch `-keep_logs`.
 The log files will not be deleted and will not be overwritten during subsequent application runs.
 It is recommended to delete them manually.